dominikh/go-tools/.github/ISSUE_TEMPLATE/2_false_negative.md

 - The output of 'go env'
 - Exactly which command you ran
 - Output of the command and what's wrong with the output
-- Where we can read the code you're running staticcheck on (GitHub repo, link to playground, code embedded in the issue, ...)
+- Where we can read the code you're running Staticcheck on (GitHub repo, link to playground, code embedded in the issue, ...)
 -->